buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcTopologyResource/Entities/IfcOrientedEdge.md

 # IfcOrientedEdge

 The _IfcOrientedEdge_ represents an _IfcEdge_ with an _Orientation_ flag applied.
-It allows to reuse the same _IfcEdge_ when traversed exactly twice, once forwards and once backwards.
+It allows to reuse the same _IfcEdge_ when traversed exactly twice, once forwards and once backwards.<!-- end of definition -->

 > NOTE  The sense of the normal to the _IfcFace_ is solely determined from the edges.
 If all the edges of the face are connected in a counter clockwise manner following the edge orientations the face normal will point outward.
 The normal to the underlying _IfcFaceSurface_ representing the geometry of that face has no relevance to this.
 The purpose of the _IfcFaceSurface.SameSense_ attribute is to give additional information for verification purposes. _SameSense_ TRUE means surface normal and face normal are the same, _SameSense_ FALSE means they are in opposite directions.